What is Equipment Breakdown Coverage?

 - Home entertainment systems

-The policy usually covers the cost of replacing or repairing the above items, including time and labor associated.
+Equipment breakdown insurance usually covers the cost to repair or replace the above items, including time and labor associated.
 If there was food spoilage, that will be considered as well.
 Lost income is also covered under these policies.

 In this day and age, almost every business relies on computers and phone systems for the daily operation of the business.
-If a power surge shuts down these systems or wipes them out—will you be prepared?
+If power surges shut down or wipes out these systems —will you be prepared?

-- The motor inside your commercial refrigerator burns out and needs to be repaired.
-The cost to repair—including labor—as well as food spoilage and product loss is covered.
+- Example #1: The motor inside your commercial refrigerator burns out and needs to be repaired.
+The cost to repair—including labor—as well as food spoilage and product loss is covered with equipment breakdown insurance.

-- If an electrical surge damages computer equipment or telephones the policy can cover repair or replacement.
+- Example #2: If an electrical surge damages computer equipment or telephones the equipment breakdown policy can cover repair or replacement.

-- Your air conditioning system malfunctions because a fuse is blown and the cost of repair is covered.
+- Example #3: Your air conditioning system malfunctions because a fuse is blown.
+The cost of repair is covered by your insurance company because you've invested in insurance on equipment.

 It’s important to understand this coverage is ‘hardware’ and not software coverage for your computers, phone systems, etc. For example—a virus or bug which causes computer failure is not covered, but a power surge that damages a motherboard would be.
 What else is excluded from coverage?